Credit points: 60

 SchoolSchool of Life Sciences

 Subject year levelYear Level 4 - UG/Hons/1st Yr PG

-Prerequisites Must be enrolled in one the following courses SHBIS or SHS or SHMES or SHMC or SHAVB.
+Prerequisites Must be admitted in one the following courses SHBIS or SHS or SHMES or SHMC or SHAVB

 Incompatible subjects MIC4PGB